Request Free Trial

 Select “Collection List” from Top dropdown

-step 2 Selection of collection list
+How to add filters on shopify step 2: Selection of collection list

 You can see all collection pages like the figure shown below.